 In April 2020 The Okanagan Institute for Biodiversity, Resilience, and Ecosystem Services established the Postdoctoral Fellowship in applied connectivity conservation research and planning.
 This initiative has secured funding for the period June 2020 to June 2021,and our goal is to secure financial support for the BRAES post-doc program over the long term.
 During Covid-19 times we were not able to secure funding for a new post-doctoral fellow but we continue looking for opportunities for new fellows to come.

-The selected fellow will work under the joint mentorship of Drs.
+The selected fellow for the period 2020-2021l worked under the joint mentorship of Drs.
 Jason Pither, Adam Ford, and Lael Parrott at UBC, and in close collaboration with scientists from Environment & Climate Change Canada.
-The fellow will be encouraged to take a leadership role in facilitating interactions among BRAES research labs and community partners.
-This position is an excellent opportunity to work with government and other stakeholders to support evidence-based connectivity conservation planning, thereby contributing to Canada meeting its Biodiversity Goals and Targets.
+This position was an excellent opportunity to work with government and other stakeholders to support evidence-based connectivity conservation planning, thereby contributing to Canada meeting its Biodiversity Goals and Targets.